Rosuav/shed/AffiliateCongrats.md

 always create your own emotes, but it's often still worth browsing portfolios, just for the sake of seeing what people do.)

-As an affiliate, you have exactly one emote slot at each tier.
+As an affiliate, you start with one emote slot at each tier.
 What should you put in them?

 - Tier 1 is the base emote.
 Everyone who subscribes to your channel gets this